theochem/chemtools/doc/usr_doc_installation.rst

 Dependencies
 ============

-The following dependencies will be necessary for chemtools to build properly,
+The following dependencies will be necessary for ChemTools to build properly,

   .. code-block:: bash